eddieantonio/blog/_posts/2020-01-26-installing-python-on-macos.md

 version—in my case, CPython 3.8.1.
 You might be able to get away with `pyenv global 3.8.1` and not use the pre-installed system Python at all.

-If you don't see the version you want, perhaps your installed version of `pyenv` is too old.
+If you don't see the version you want to install, perhaps your installed version of `pyenv` is too old.
 Upgrade `pyenv` using Homebrew:

 ```sh